paultyng/terraform-plugin-sdk/README.md

 * [kydnamic](testproviders/kdynamic) - example of a Kubernetes provider using dynamic typing
 * [tls](https://github.com/paultyng/terraform-provider-tls/tree/sdk) - TLS provider re-implemented using this SDK
 * [http](https://github.com/paultyng/terraform-provider-http/tree/sdk) - HTTP provider re-implemented using this SDK

+## TODO

+* [ ] Provide access to prior state, config, planned state, etc. in resource / data source methods (potentially via `Context`)
+* [ ] Finish implementation of validation, need to generate a wrapper for whole resource and each attribute
+* [ ] Add block support for nested structs